 For a nonprofit, every donation counts.
 That’s why it is crucial to provide the public with the most convenient ways of making contributions.
 Thus, if your organization is still not accepting credit card payments, it is about time to fix it.
 This comprehensive guide has all the information you need to get started with credit card processing for nonprofits, including an overview of its benefits and useful tools for implementing it.

-Every retail business aims to build consumer loyalty and ensure an excellent shopping experience.
-To succeed at this, it is important to track the customer journey and have a competent strategy that covers every point of interaction with the shoppers.
+Every retail business strategy aims to build customer loyalty and ensure an excellent shopping experience.
+To succeed at this, it is important to track the consumer journey and have a competent strategy that covers every point of interaction with the customers.

-The sales process constantly evolves to improve communication, customer satisfaction, and business profitability.
+The sales process constantly evolves to improve communication, customer satisfaction, and commerce profitability.
 Before, one sales channel, such as a physical store, was enough.
-Later on, technology advanced, and merchants started interacting with the consumers via multiple channels, so email marketing, websites, chatbots, etc., added up.
+Later on, technology advanced, and merchants started interacting with the customers via multiple channels, so email marketing, websites, chatbots, etc., added up.

 Payments are traditionally considered to be a high-risk sphere.
 This is due to the complexity of the procedures and tools used, the rapid development of new technologies, and the threat of fraudulent transactions.
 These risks are dangerous not only for the service providers and their users but also for the economy as a whole.
 That’s why the payment risks must be identified, monitored, evaluated, and managed.
 Read ahead for an up-to-date overview of the payment risks and compliance!